readthedocs/blog/securing-build-processes.rst

 However, executing Python in order to evaluate docstrings is a broken pattern.
-For our purposes, it requires installing project dependencies and executing the code of each project on Read the Docs.
+For our purposes, it requires installing project dependencies and executing the code of each Python project on Read the Docs.
 These are two steps that introduce a substantial number of issues with usability and number of security concerns.

 Ideally, using a project like `Epydoc`_ to help take place of ``autodoc`` would